 Although I don't have time to do much reading for pleasure any more, I still manage to listen to music.
 Some of my favorite artists are the Austin Lounge Lizards, Melissa Etheridge, Joe Jackson, Lyle Lovett, Kim Richey, Stan Rogers, Michelle Shocked, Bruce Springsteen, Suzanne Vega, and Webb Wilder.

 I also enjoy the genre currently called "Americana."
-There are several excellent podcasts which focus on this music, including The Miller Tells Her Tale and AmericanaRoots.
-Richard Taylor's roots rock/americana podcast, called Roots Rock Radio is also excellent.
+There are several excellent podcasts which focus on this music, including The Miller Tells Her Tale.
+Richard Taylor's roots rock/americana podcast, called Roots Rock Radio is also excellent, albeit infrequent.